guildai/guild.ai/pages/docs/tutorials/develop-a-model-from-scratch.md

 guild operations
 ```

-Guild will display the operations for our model:
+Guild displays the operations for our model:

 ``` output
 ./iris:train  Train the model